What Is Remarketing?

 Similar to website ads, except these ads are only displayed within e-mail clients like Gmail.

 “Remarketing Lists for Search Ads”, or RLSAs, is a Google Adwords feature that allows you to tailor your search engine ad campaigns based on whether or not the searcher has already been on your website.
 RSLAs can be set up in two different ways:

 - You can increase your bids when someone on your remarketing list searches for one of your chosen keywords.
 This helps make sure that your ads show in the highest possible position for these important searches.

-- You can build specific ad that only show to users on your remarketing list.
+- You can build a specific ad that only shows to users on your remarketing list.
 This allows you to show special ads to past website visitors.

 RSLAs are powerful because they target someone that has both a past interest (they’ve already been on your website) and a current interest (they are actively searching for what you sell) in your products or services.
 Simply put, they allow you to target highly qualified people with ads customized to those people’s interests.

 Social media remarketing ads allow you to display ads to your past web visitors while they browse their social media feeds.

 The most basic example of remarketing.
 Your ads are eligible to be seen by anyone that has been to your site within a certain time period.
 This time period will vary depending on the average length of your sales cycle.
 It is most commonly set to target consumers that have been on your site within the last 30-90 days.